katyoleary/37-cookies-and-auth/README.md

 This week, you'll be creating a frontend application for a social media style gallery and image uploading application.
 Your job will be to create a frontend that utilizes a locally cloned version of the *sluggram-backend* API and follows react and redux best practices.
 The naming, creation, and organization of your application components are up to you.
 That said, the following requirements should be accounted for in order to consider today's assignment complete:
 * there should be a `<LandingPage>` component (or similar) that contains an `<AuthForm>` component (or similar).
 This component should enable the ability for a user to *sign up* or *sign in*.
 * on *sign up* or *sign in*, the users authentication token should be stored in a cookie or `localStorage`

-### Testing
-* Test all of your authentication based actions
-* Test to ensure that authentication based actions are properly evalutated in your reducer